No. 5: New wood-frame windows

 But when it comes time to replace them, you need a pile of money.

-And spending $26,000 on a houseful of new windows is "conservative but realistic," says David Pekel, MCR, CAPS and UDCP, national secretary for NARI and the president of Milwaukee-based Pekel Construction & Remodeling
+And spending $26,000 on a houseful of new windows is "conservative but realistic," says David Pekel, MCR, CAPS and UDCP, national treasurer for NARI and the president of Milwaukee-based Pekel Construction & Remodeling

 You could easily spend more -- $40,000 to $55,000 -- depending on the scope of the project and the windows you select, says Tim Shigley, CGR, CAPS, CGP, chairman of the National Association of Home Builders Remodelers and president of Shigley Construction Co. in Wichita, Kansas.